-1. Bank capital to assets ratio (%): Bank capital to assets is the ratio of bank capital and reserves to total assets.
+- 1. Bank capital to assets ratio (%): Bank capital to assets is the ratio of bank capital and reserves to total assets.
 Capital and reserves include funds contributed by owners, retained earnings, general and special reserves, provisions, and valuation adjustments.
 Capital includes tier 1 capital (paid-up shares and common stock), which is a common feature in all countries' banking systems, and total regulatory capital, which includes several specified types of subordinated debt instruments that need not be repaid if the funds are required to maintain minimum capital levels (these comprise tier 2 and tier 3 capital).
-Total assets include all nonfinancial and financial assets.

-12 Bank nonperforming loans to total gross loans (%):

-Bank nonperforming loans to total gross loans are the value of nonperforming loans divided by the total value of the loan portfolio (including nonperforming loans before the deduction of specific loan-loss provisions).
-The loan amount recorded as nonperforming should be the gross value of the loan as recorded on the balance sheet, not just the amount that is overdue.
-IX.
+Total assets include all nonfinancial and financial assets. - 2.
+Bank nonperforming loans to total gross loans (%): Bank nonperforming loans to total gross loans are the value of nonperforming loans divided by the total value of the loan portfolio (including nonperforming loans before the deduction of specific loan-loss provisions).
+The loan amount recorded as nonperforming should be the gross value of the loan as recorded on the balance sheet, not just the amount that is overdue. - 3.
+Domestic credit provided by banking sector (% of GDP): Domestic credit provided by the banking sector includes all credit to various sectors on a gross basis, with the exception of credit to the central government, which is net.
+The banking sector includes monetary authorities and deposit money banks, as well as other banking institutions where data are available (including institutions that do not accept transferable deposits but do incur such liabilities as time and savings deposits).
+Examples of other banking institutions are savings and mortgage loan institutions and building and loan associations.